 “Knowing yourself is the beginning of all wisdom.” – Aristotle

 Tarot is a method of intuition.
 It quiets our overactive minds so that we can receive the deep wisdom we all possess within our hearts.
 Other examples of intuitive methods include meditation, prayer, yoga, journaling, quiet time in nature, and creating art or music.

-It is silly – and even dangerous – to try using a deck of cards to predict the future.
-Rather, tarot makes us more intuitive, which allows us to understand the deeper truth of the HERE and NOW.
-With this sacred knowledge, we’re empowered to create the future we really want.
+I feel it’s silly – and even dangerous – to try using a deck of cards to predict the future.
+On the other hand, tarot allows us to get truly present and connect to the HERE and NOW.
+Presence reveals the intuitive wisdom that resides within our core.
+From this higher vibrational state that is infused with love, we’re empowered to create the future we really want.

-The more we learn and use tarot effectively, the more intuitive we become.
+We can all become intuitive with practice.
+The more we learn how to use tarot, the more comfortable we become, and the more intuitive we become.
 As we do, we gain greater access to the sacred gifts within us.
 In this way tarot becomes a tool for spiritual awakening.

 GETTING STARTED WITH TAROT

 “The beginning is the most important part of the work.” – Plato

 If you’re feeling called to tarot, what’s next?
 I remember being exactly where you are, curious and inspired to learn, yet confused about how to start.
 There are so many resources out there that it can get overwhelming.